Back to Living Real Change

 STEP 1: Breast self-exam (BSE)

-A BSE is something every woman should do once a month at home.
-Breast self-exams help you become familiar with how your breasts look and feel so you can alert your doctor if there are any changes.
+Every woman should perform a BSE at home once a month.
+Breast self-exams help you become familiar with how your breasts look and feel, so you can alert your doctor if there are any changes.

 STEP 2: Clinical breast exam (CBE)